Meat sector 'deeply concerned' about Govt's carbon target plans

 Beef+Lamb's Morrison said the proposed methane reduction targets of between 24-47 per cent by 2050 "significantly" exceed both New Zealand and global scientific advice.

+"It is very important to get the range right.
+If we get this wrong it will have significant impacts on not just the dairy sector, but the economic, social and culture wellbeing of New Zealand," he said.

+DairyNZ supportd much of what was in the proposed legislation but would be pushing for the range to be reviewed and aligned with the recommendations made by the Parliamentary Commissioner for the Environment of 10-22 per reduction in methane.

-The meat sector was committed to playing its part in addressing climate change and acknowledged that in some areas of the Bill the Government had followed scientific advice, such as the split gas approach and proposed ambitious net zero target for nitrous oxide, he said.
+The meat sector was committed to playing its part in addressing climate change and acknowledged that in some areas of the Bill the Government had followed scientific advice, such as the split gas approach and proposed ambitious net zero target for nitrous oxide, Beef+Lamb's Morrison said.

 "Sheep and beef emissions have already reduced by 30 per cent since 1990....and we accept we still have work to do.
 New Zealand needs a robust science-based and fair approach when setting targets for an issue which will affect future generations.